NOD and DiversityInc Recognize Mental Health Awareness Month

 According to a report that the National Organization on Disability advised on for the WMI, employees with invisible disabilities (many of them mental health conditions ) are less engaged than their counterparts with visible disabilities, likely because the latter workers access the accommodations they need at higher rates.
 Given the stigma associated with mental illness, it’s natural that workers will hold back on disclosing, and getting the accommodations they need.

 And without the right supports, there can be dire consequences for employees—including increasing symptoms, loss of a job, loss of home, incarceration, self or other harm and even suicide.
 These issues certainly (and profoundly) affect families and communities; but they also significantly impact workplaces, because the majority of Americans spend one-third of their adult life at work.

 While celebrities like Taraji P. Henson, Dwayne the Rock Johnson, and others have gone public and encouraged people to get the help that they need, what about the everyday person?
 If you are sitting in a room with four other people at your office, one of you on average is dealing with a mental health condition. “

 Mental illness manifests itself in as many ways as the human psyche is complex.
 It affects housewives, corporate executives, world-class athletes, and caregivers without discrimination.
-As we’ve reported previously If you’re a caregiver of a child with chronic medical issues, your risk increases by orders of magnitude. roughly 27% of U.S. children1 live with chronic health conditions; and nearly half of their mothers have symptoms of anxiety, depression, PTSD, or all three.
+As we’ve reported previously if you’re a caregiver of a child with chronic medical issues, your risk increases by orders of magnitude.
+Roughly 27% of U.S. children live with chronic health conditions; and nearly half of their mothers have symptoms of anxiety, depression, PTSD, or all three.